Blues for Alice: The Interplay of Neo-Riemannian and Cadential Viewpoints: Introduction

-Guerino Mazzola's theory of global tonality \citep{Mazzola2002}, on the other hand, introduced \emph{minimal cadential sets} or \emph{cadences}: minimal collections of chords that uniquely identify a scale as the mechanism to assert tonality.
-For the major scale, these are\footnote{Since the scale is fixed in advance and chords are obtained by stacking thirds over a given scale degree, the Roman numeral denotes only the degree.
+respectively.
+The Roman numerals I, II, $\ldots$, VII denote\footnote{Since the scale is fixed in advance and chords are obtained by stacking thirds over a given scale degree, the Roman numeral denotes only the degree.
 The intervallic content of the resulting chord therefore depends on both the scale and on the number of stacked thirds, which makes this notation more natural for tetrads and higher structures.
-When useful for orientation, we indicate the corresponding traditional chord names in the text.}:
+When useful for orientation, we indicate the corresponding traditional chord names in the text.
+We will also write specific degrees of the tonality $T$ as a subscript, e.g., $\text{I}_{T}$.} the starting scale degrees $x_{i}$.